At the biennial conference of ISSEME, the following publication prizes are awarded:

 An overview of past award winners is available here: Overview of award winners

 - The deadline for submissions for the 2023 prizes will be made available here in due course.
 Late submissions cannot be accepted.

 - The submissions for the 2023 competition must have been published in calendar year 2020 or 2021 (i.e. January 2020-December 2021).

 - Nominated authors need to be members in good standing of ISSEME at that date for their submissions to be considered.

 - It is possible to self-nominate.

 - Members may submit publications in any language for consideration.

 - The publications may belong to any of the disciplines relevant to the study of early medieval England (history, archaeology, historiography, diplomatics, literary studies, linguistics, philology, numismatics, epigraphy, paleography, codicology, musicology, etc.).

-- Nominations, accompanied by a copy of the publication and a statement of the category of submission, must be submitted on or before 25 January 2021 to Elise Louviot.
+- Nominations, accompanied by a copy of the publication and a statement of the category of submission, must be submitted on or before the deadline to Elise Louviot.
 Digital submissions to firstname.lastname@example.org are generally preferred; if you wish to submit your book by post, get in touch via email beforehand.